diego1q2w/antaeus/README.md

 ### Iterations
 `Iteration 1` - I did the app refactor, no logic changed.
 I just made sure everything still works as it was.
 This is perhaps, the largest commit this project will have.

-`Iteration 2` - Added the payment scheduler, which marks the invoices as "Ready to process" (every month), is worth noticing that this step does not execute the payment.
+`Iteration 2` - Added the payment scheduler, which marks the invoices as "Ready to process" (every month), is worth noticing that this step does not execute the payment only mark it as `scheduled`.

+`Iteration 3` - The payments processor was added, It will fetch all the payments marked as `scheduled`, then mark them as `processing` and finally publish a message to the bus (Mocked for now).
+This event will in future iterations be consumed by the scheduler micro-service to finally commit the payment.
+Why I am doing this?
+I will explain it in the next iterations.

 ## Developing